 The atmosphere on a weekday was cosy, intimate and laid back, but I hear the weekends can be rather impressive as they often have live music, jazz and contemporary tunes being played on the grand piano.
 You can find out who’s playing on the hotel’s website.

-Something that was noticeable in the atmosphere of The Victoria Bar was that it was extremely welcoming and cosy, the perfect spot to catch up with girlfriends over a few cocktails or for a cosy date night drink.
+The Victoria Bar boasts a welcoming and cosy atmosphere the perfect spot to catch up with girlfriends over a few cocktails or for an intimate ‘date night’ drink.
 Get yourself comfortable and soak up the atmosphere and grandeur of this building.